-When you consider all of the reports and papers a child will need to write during his/her school years and all of the professional writing some kids will eventually be doing in later careers, you realize that this is one of the skills we teach them that has a very practical, useful purpose.
+When you consider all the reports and papers a student will need to write during his/her school years and all the professional writing some students will eventually be doing in later careers, you realize that this is one of the skills we teach that has a very practical, useful purpose.

-1. Explain Star Ideas in Depth
+1. Explain Supporting Ideas in Depth

-So, if the topic is One Person I Admire, the star ideas would be the reasons why you admire this person and might include ideas such as caring, hard-working, and sense of humor.
+So, if the topic is One Person I Admire, the supporting ideas would be the reasons why you admire this person.
+The supporting ideas might include reasons such as the person is caring, hard-working, and has a sense of humor.

-2. Use Whiteboards to Practice Star Ideas
+2. Use Whiteboards to Practice Supporting Ideas

 Whiteboards not only allow everyone to participate but let me see at a glance who has it and who doesn’t.
-If you don’t have a set yet, for about $15 you can have Home Depot/Lowe’s cut white shower board for you into 12 x 12 pieces.
+If you don’t have a class set yet, for about $15 you can have Home Depot/Lowe’s cut white shower board for you into 12 x 12 pieces.
 To me, this is one of the best $15 I spend each year!

 To prepare for this activity, you can make a list of topic ideas beforehand (sometimes thinking of them off the top of your head can be tough!), or there’s also a copy included in the Paragraph and Color Coding resource, that works on paragraph organization.

 Team 1 X X X (← team captain →) X X X Team 2

-I explain that when writers write star ideas, those star ideas need to go together or match.
+I explain that when writers write supporting ideas, those supporting ideas need to go together or match.
 They have to be “parallel”.
-I give kids some examples and we talk about why the example is or isn’t parallel.
+I give students some examples of three possible supporting details, and we talk about why the example is or isn’t parallel.

-After both teams are done, I read the star ideas out loud and the rest of the class gives a simple thumbs up (sideways) or down to indicate if that team was successful.
-If they weren’t I gently question them to help them realize the error of their ways, lol.
+After both teams are finished, I read the supporting ideas out loud and the rest of the class gives a simple thumbs up, a sideways thumb, or a thumbs down to indicate if that team was successful.
+If they weren’t, I gently question them to help them realize the error of their ways, lol.

 4. Introduce Details

 In fact, without details, a paragraph seems choppy and certainly not as interesting.
-So, we spend a bit of time working with details and do some whiteboard work with this too.
+So, we spend a bit of time working with details and also do some whiteboard work with this too.

 5. Use Colored Construction Paper Strips to Organize a Future Paragraph

 The topic I always like to use for this paragraph is “My Favorite Season”.
-It’s one that kids usually have a strong opinion about and one that everyone has real-life experience making it relatable.
+It’s one that students usually have a strong opinion about and one that everyone has real-life experience making it relatable.

-I usually gather these up after a quick check-in with each child to make sure he/she is on the right track and then paper clip each one in order and put them away for later.
-In a week or two, after we’ve finished working on ALL of the parts of a paragraph, the kids will be ready to take out these strips and use them to make a nice first paragraph.
+I usually gather these up after a quick check-in with each student to make sure he/she is on the right track.
+I paper clip each student’s stack of paper strips in order and put them away for later.
+In a week or two, after we’ve finished working on ALL parts of a paragraph, students will be ready to take out these strips and use them to make a nice first paragraph.